mitsuba-renderer/drjit/docs/loops.rst

   - **Loop variables**: Variables that propagate state between iterations, or from inside to outside of the loop are called *loop variables*.
-They must be passed to the :cpp:class:`Loop` constructor so that Enoki can insert instructions that ensure the correct flow of computed information.
+They must be passed to the :cpp:struct:`Loop` constructor so that Enoki can insert instructions that ensure the correct flow of computed information.

     Loop variables must be LLVM or CUDA arrays or more complex types built from